-To ensure that your funeral trust is compliant with Medicaid eligibility rules, you should consult with an estate planning or Medicaid attorney.
-Medicaid lawyers can help seniors obtain assistance with the Medicaid application process, which involves filling out extensive paperwork, providing documentation in support of the application, and filing the application.
+To ensure that your funeral trust is compliant with Medicaid eligibility rules, you should consult with a Medicaid attorney.
+Our medicaid lawyers can help seniors obtain assistance with the Medicaid application process, which involves filling out extensive paperwork, providing documentation in support of the application, and filing the application.

 At Gage-Michaels Law, the assistance of a Medicaid planning lawyer can be invaluable when an applicant’s income or assets are higher than the limits set by the State Medicaid Agency.
 Your lawyer can strategize with you or a loved one who needs long-term care to help them lower their income and assets within an acceptable time frame, and execute the plan once it is finalized.
 Medicaid planning lawyers can also work in coordination with insurance companies and carriers that provide valuable vehicles such as Medicaid compliant annuities to help a client achieve their financial goals.